hmiesen/website/content/topics/Collaborate-share/Share-your-work/Hugo-tutorial/5-add-content.md

 Hugo because it's easy to write and read, even without special tools.

 Markdown comes in different dialects — variations that extend the original syntax with features like tables, footnotes, and syntax highlighting.
-It's a good idea to check which Markdown dialect is being used, as this affects how content is rendered and which features are available.
-The [standard Python-Markdown library](https://python-markdown.github.io/) follows the original spec by John Gruber, but can be extended via optional features known as extensions.
-The exact behavior depends on which of these extensions are enabled.
+Hugo uses __**Goldmark**__ as its default Markdown parser, which is a modern implementation of the CommonMark specification.
+In addition to the CommonMark core syntax, Goldmark supports several optional extensions — such as tables, strikethrough, task lists, and typographic replacements — which can be enabled or disabled in Hugo's configuration.

 #### Headings